aws-samples/aws-security-hub-workshop/docs/01-security-hub-walk-through.md

 ![Security Hub Multi](./images/01-multi-account-invited.png)

 ## Integrations
 In this section, we will walk through the Security Hub side of enabling a partner integration.
 Security Hub provides the ability to integrate security findings from AWS services and third-party products.
-For third-party products Security Hub gives you the ability to selectively enable the integrations and give you access to the configuration instructions related to the third-party product.
+For third-party products Security Hub gives you the ability to selectively enable the integrations and and provides a link to the configuration instructions related to the third-party product.

 Security Hub detects and consolidates only those security findings from the supported AWS and partner product integrations that are generated after Security Hub is enabled in your AWS accounts.
 It doesn't retroactively detect and consolidate security findings that were generated before you enabled Security Hub.